lbliii/milo/content/2.2.x/how-tos/pipeline-operations/updating-pipelines.md

 ---
 title: Update a Pipeline
-description:
+description: null
-author:
+author: null
-tags:
+tags: null
-categories:
+categories: null
-products:
+products: null
-date:
+date: null
+keywords:
+  - testkeyword, another one
+lastmod: 2022-07-28T22:04:18.966Z
 ---

 While working with your data, you often need to modify an existing